 contentops-content-operations-differ-content-marketing

-Content operations (ContentOps) is a principle integrating people, processes, and technology in content production, which is increasingly torn between ambitious content strategies and fragmentary multi channel delivery.
+Content operations (ContentOps) is a marketing principle integrating people, processes, and technology in content production.

-But involving writers, editors, and stakeholders in a creative process with technological tools is hardly anything new.
-What really sets ContentOps apart from its more traditional content marketing relatives?
+But involving writers, editors, and stakeholders in an editorial process with technological tools is hardly new.

 Content marketing